 To build a successful claim, you generally need to show four things: the property owner controlled the property, they were negligent in its upkeep, that negligence caused your injury, and you suffered actual harm as a result.
 It’s not about an action someone took, but rather their failure to maintain a safe environment for others.

 When you step onto someone else’s property, whether it’s a grocery store, a friend’s house, or an apartment complex, you have a reasonable expectation of safety.
 The law agrees.
 Property owners have a legal obligation, known as a “duty of care,” to maintain their premises in a way that doesn’t put visitors at an unreasonable risk of harm.

 This isn’t just about being a good host; it’s a fundamental responsibility that forms the basis of premises liability law.
 This duty involves more than just reacting to problems as they appear.
 It requires a proactive approach to identifying and addressing potential dangers before they can cause an injury.

-The Duty to Keep Property Safe
+The Responsibility to Keep You Safe

 At its core, a property owner’s main job is to keep their property reasonably safe for people who are legally supposed to be there.
 This means they must take practical steps to prevent foreseeable accidents.
 For example, a restaurant owner should promptly clean up a spilled drink, and a landlord needs to ensure the common area stairwells are well-lit and have sturdy handrails.

-The standard isn’t perfection, an owner isn’t expected to prevent every possible accident.
+The standard isn’t perfection—an owner isn’t expected to prevent every possible accident.
 Instead, the law asks what a reasonably careful person would do in the same situation to make the property safe for visitors.

 A property owner can’t claim ignorance if a hazard was there long enough that they should have known about it.
 This is why regular inspections are so important.
 The law expects owners to be proactive in looking for dangerous conditions.